 “… and he milked the sheep and bleating goats, let half of the white milk coagulate and set it away in tightly woven baskets for settling and firming”

--- Homer, The Odyssey.
+— Homer, The Odyssey.

-In 1992, the European Union considered giving "protected status" or "Protected Designation of Origin" (PDO) to the name "Feta", so that it would only apply to Feta Cheese made in Greece.
+In 1992, the European Union began consideration of giving “protected status” or “Protected Designation of Origin” (PDO) to the name “feta”, so that it would only apply to feta cheese made in Greece.
 The EU changed their mind after intense lobbying.
 One of the countries that fiercely lobbied against it was France; the irony will not fail to strike anyone who knows how vigorously the French work at getting protected monopoly status for their own products.
-Greece hauled out its lawyers, dug out (dubious) references to cheese in Homer, and on 14 October 2002, the EU granted PDO status to Feta.
-The new rules state that not only can Feta only be made in Greece, but also that the milk used for genuine Greek Feta must come from either Macedonia, Thrace, Thessaly, Central Mainland Greece, the Peloponnese or Lesbos.
-Of course, French farmers by the thousands hit the streets in protest -- probably the same ones that routinely protest when someone outside of France tries to appropriate a French product name.
-Nevertheless, the EU ruling stands, and EU members other than Greece have been given until 2007 to call their Feta another name, or stop making it altogether.